theronl/electron-quick-start/README.md

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

+This branch has the drag and drop gist additions from [Tim Pulver's page](https://gist.github.com/timpulver/452670e4a0ec9619a06347ff61c3f60c).

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

 A basic Electron application needs just these files: